Brunch & Batter

 Ingredient notes

-The stars of the show here are blueberries and earl grey tea.
+The stars of the show here are blueberries and Earl Grey tea.
 See below for some helpful notes.

 Blueberry earl grey jam in a glass jar by the window with light coming in.